 - Unless the silhouette of your gown does not require bustling, you will want to bustle your dress after the ceremony.
 Designate a bustler (event planner, family member, maid of honor) and be sure to bring that individual to your last fitting so she can be given special instructions as to the proper way to bustle your gown.

 - Bring someone with you when you need to use the restroom.
 Should the silhouette of your dress be a ball gown, don’t be surprised if you have to step out of your gown entirely.
 Have a white clean sheet and hanger available to drape on the door and floor so you can keep your gown free from soil.

 - If possible, remain standing once dressed to avoid wrinkles.

 - Should your ceremony be in a different location than your reception, use extra caution when going outside.
-Remember if traveling by car be careful to lay the train across the back seat, avoid sitting back on your gown, sit forward to avoid wrinkling.
+Remember if traveling by car, be careful to lay the train across the back seat, avoid sitting back on your gown, and sit forward to avoid wrinkling.

 - If your dress is full or designed with a train, do not walk or step backwards.

 - If you are taking pictures outside, bring a white pillowcase to put on the ground so you can stand or sit directly on the pillowcase to avoid stains on your gown and shoes.